flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ### Constructing the frame

 This is the signature section of the Architecture of Consoles series where I attempt to explain the process of converting the geometry (coming from the CPU) into pixels (which users eventually see on the telly).
-Nevertheless, in this article the explanations will be a bit different as the fundamentals of TeraScale were already explained in the [Xbox 360 article](xbox-360#overview).
+Nevertheless, in this article, the explanations will be a bit different as the fundamentals of TeraScale were already explained in the [Xbox 360 article](xbox-360#overview).

 The most important changes since Xenos is the implementation (or better said, standardisation) of **Geometry Shaders** and **Compute Shaders**, both of which take advantage of the new capabilities of the unified shaders.
 This doesn't mean GPU7 had to be completely re-designed to make way for these two stages, what happened is that APIs had been expanded to enable new applications without considerably changing the existing circuitry.